cscorley/Kaleidoscope/README.md

 ### Permanent assertions

-Permanent assertions can be added and removed at any time during testing execution.
+Permanent assertions can be added and removed at any time during simulator execution.
 They are evaluated whenever a keyboard report arrives or at the end of every cycle, respectively.

 ### Assertion grouping